osvita-io/web-remarks/README.md

 program in C".
 Let the student submit a program that does so, except that it does not write a terminating line-break.

-A quantitative evaluation, with a single qualitative remark may read as follows:
+A quantitative evaluation, with a single qualitative remark, may read as follows:

 ```